StephenCarlson/MiniHawk-VTOL/README.md

 The PIDs listed above have proven to be stable in hover testing.
 In the CLI Configuration file(s), I've commented-out lines that may not be relevant, such as accelerometer calibration and RX_PPM, make your own adjustments as needed.
 Blackbox debugging is set to `2kHz` and `GYRO_SCALED` in the GUI, which may emmit entries under *master*.
 I've been using [Plasmatree](https://github.com/Plasmatree/PID-Analyzer) for tuning and finding vibration noise in the sensory path.

+# License <a name="license-brief"></a>
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+The software configuration text files provided here likely fall under the same license as Betaflight, GPL-3.0 at the time of this writing.